Reisegiganten/solarbeam/README.md

 # All special characters except for * and ? will be escaped

 $sb->search({author => \'Magnus', topic => \'Perl'});
-# If you pass in a string reference, * and ? will also be esacped.
+# If you pass in a string reference, * and ? will also be escaped.
 # Mnemonic: If you "escape" the string, *everything* will be escaped.
 ```